Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

 Most holy and gracious Father, receive into your Kingdom our beloved dead.
-Keep us faithful and true, holy, and steadfast, as we walk the narrow Way established by your dear Son.
-Give us joy along that way, and help us to encourage and help one another along it.
-Bring us safely into that Kingdom of light, life, and love which you have vouchsafed to all whom you redeem by the sufferings of Christ.
-And there let us see you face to face, and experience the unspeakable joy of abiding in your love forever.
+Keep us faithful, true, holy, and steadfast, as we walk the narrow Way established by Jesus.
+Give us a foretaste of heaven’s joy in our Spirit-led fellowship with one another and with Christ.
+Bring us safely your Kingdom which you prepare for all whom you redeem by his death and resurrection.
+There let us abide in your dear presence, and love and serve you forever.

 Lord, in your mercy, please hear our prayer.